USA Customs Clearance Logo White

 Alternatives To Nearshoring

-While there are clear benefits to using nearshoring in supply chain management, this business approach might not be the best for everyone.
-Fortunately, there are some other outsourcing methods that you can use that might be better suited to your needs.
+While there are clear benefits to using nearshoring, this business approach might not be the best for everyone.
+Fortunately, there are some other outsourcing methods that companies can use that might be better suited to your needs.

 Onshoring

 Logistically speaking, onshoring is also a superior option to nearshoring or offshoring.
-That’s because moving your goods within the border of your own country is easier.
-You won’t have to worry about import costs and all the regulations that come with importing when you are onshore.
+That’s because moving goods within the borders of a home country is easier.
+Companies won’t have to worry about import costs and all the regulations that come with receiving goods from a supplier when they onshore.

 Offshoring

-Another way of letting a third party take care of some of your business operations is to use offshore outsourcing.
+Another way of letting a third party take care of some of certain business operations is to use offshore outsourcing.
 Offshore countries are much further away geographically compared to a nearshore company.
-There are numerous benefits to using this approach to outsourcing such as the following:

 • Foreign government incentives